 The author’s love of and knowledge of swimming comes across as well.
 Trisha and her sister Lena love to swim and it’s a good part of the plot too.
 I had no idea there were such strong and friendly communities around swimming, and I once again learnt something new.
 Truly, we can learn a lot from fiction every single day.

 Speaking of learning things, cybercrime is an area of fiction I have not explored very much, and it is the focal point of the mystery in this book.
 Cybersecurity is a very interesting field and this book has opened up this immensely fascinating subgenre to me, and I’d be very interested in exploring more of it in the future!

 Overall, I loved this book!
 The plot is tight, interesting and fast paced.
 The protagonist Trisha and the rest of the cast are all interesting and strong characters; even the minor ones are very well fleshed out.
 I really enjoyed this book and I’d be interested in reading more of Glenda Carroll’s work in the future.

 Dead Code is the third book in a series.
 I have not read the first two.
 This does not detract from the story in the slightest as there is enough of an explanation and background for the protagonist as well as the rest of the cast.
-I begin by saying this because I am often reluctant to read books out of turn if they belong to a series.
+I had to point this out because I am often reluctant to read books out of turn if they belong to a series.
 This apprehension is unfounded for this story, though.
-So don’t let that stop you from picking up this book.
+So don’t let that stop you from picking up this book!

 Fans of mystery, cybersecurity, cybercrime, baseball, strong female protagonists, and amateur detectives.